OSC/ood-documentation/source/architecture.rst

 -----------------------

 In the C4 nomenclature, 'containers' are one level below the system context.
-This is not to be confused with Linux containers via cgroups and namespaces (i.e. Docker or Singularity).
+This is not to be confused with Linux containers via cgroups and namespaces (i.e. Docker or Singularity or `OCI containers <https://www.opencontainers.org/>`_).

 It's important to note in this diagram that the frontend proxy is the only component that is shared for all clients.
 The system will create Per User